How to Use the Rule of 72 to double my money

 - If I hold $500,000 in a saving account with a 1% annual rate of return, it will take 72 years to double my money (i.e. 72/1= 72 years)

 - If I hold $500,000 in an investment product with a 7% annual rate of return, it will take 10.3 years to double my money (i.e. 72/7 = 10.29 years).

-Let’s now look at the 7% case over 30 years:
+Let’s now look at the 7% annual interest case over 30 years:

-Based on this rule, we can go back and improve our financial plan, designing the most suitable portfolio of investments that match the interest rate and time horizon of our portfolio of investments.
+Based on this rule, we can go back and improve our financial plan, designing the most suitable portfolio of investments that match our investment’s interest rate and time horizon.

 - If I hold $100,00 in an investment product with a 7% annual rate of return, the amount will double to $200,000 after 10 years, reach 400,000 after 20 years and $800,000 after 30 years.

 It is time to practice this financial workout using different scenarios (different interest rates and investment principal) and find your “sweet spot”.
 There are indeed many investments that have historically provided an annual rate of returns from 1% up to 12 % (stock market, bond market, real estate, P2P and crowd-funding).